colinta/teacup/README.md

 end
 ```

-That block will be associated with
+That block is called using the `UIApplicationDidFinishLaunchingNotification`,
-`UIApplicationDidFinishLaunchingNotification`, which is where most
-`UIAppearance` code goes anyway!
-Yaaay, magic.
+but that notification is not called until the *end* of the
+`application(application,didFinishLaunchingWithOptions:launchOptions)` method.
+This is sometimes after your views have been created, and so they will not be
+styled.
+If that is the case, call `Teacup::Appearance.apply` before creating
+your `rootViewController`.

 ### Now go use Teacup!